juggernaut/juggernaut.github.io/_posts/2017-09-27-nginx-dynamic-upstreams-docker.markdown

 provided by nginx's [upstream module](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#upstream) like load-balancing policies, weights and health checks.

-If we could somehow update the `upstream` list dynamically as docker adds/removes containers, then reload nginx, we could have the best of both worlds.
+If we could somehow update the `upstream` list dynamically as docker adds/removes containers, then reload nginx on the fly, we could have the best of both worlds.
 Docker provides a handy [event stream](https://docs.docker.com/engine/reference/commandline/events/) that we can hook into and listen for container lifecycle events.
 There are tools out there that already do this, which leads me to my
 disclaimer: